dyhes/zulip/docs/production/upload-backends.md

    setting to your default AWS region's code (e.g. `"eu-central-1"`).

-1. You will need to configure `nginx` to direct requests for uploaded files to the Zulip server (which will then serve a redirect to the appropriate place in S3), rather than serving them directly.
+1. You will need to configure `nginx` to direct requests for uploaded files to the Aloha server (which will then serve a redirect to the appropriate place in S3), rather than serving them directly.

-   With Zulip 1.9.0 and newer, you can do this automatically with the following commands run as root:
+   With Aloha 1.9.0 and newer, you can do this automatically with the following commands run as root:

    ```bash